reduction in time to market

 - Help developers easily create and manage new templates for various applications

-The Site Studio platform also lets stakeholders make text changes and even drop in reusable elements to a page, neither of which would be possible with other tools that require more web expertise.
+The Acquia Site Studio solution also lets stakeholders make text changes and even drop in reusable elements to a page, neither of which would be possible with other tools that require more web expertise.
 Some of these reusable components include:

 - Sliders: A slider can be plugged in anywhere on a page, letting users customize all common options with easy “on/off” toggles, an options list, and value changes.